The Ari’s Bears Collegiate Scholarship was established by Ari’s Bears, a 501(c)(3) organization, to carry on the legacy of its founder, Ariella Stein.

 When Ariella passed away at age 11 from complications from a bone marrow transplant, she had already delivered “Ari’s Bears” to seven local hospitals and respite houses.
 Her legacy is still being written; since its inception in 2018, Ari’s Bears has gifted more than 2,000 bears and other stuffed animals to children in hospitals.

-Thanks to a generous anonymous donor, Ari’s Bears will award one (1) $1000 scholarship to an undergraduate student with a current or former cancer diagnosis who has demonstrated exemplary community service in the area of childhood cancer.
-This scholarship will be available in the 2021-2022 academic year.
+Thanks to a generous anonymous donor, Ari’s Bears will award one (1) $1000 scholarship to an undergraduate student with a current or former cancer diagnosis, OR the sibling of childhood cancer fighter, who has demonstrated exemplary community service in the area of childhood cancer.
+This scholarship will be available in the 2022-2023 academic year.

 Must provide evidence of a cancer diagnosis